ObiOne84/django-chefs-helper/README.md

 - Mobile Users: Individuals who prefer the convenience of accessing recipe management tools from their mobile devices.
 - Community-Driven Individuals: Those interested in engaging with a community of like-minded individuals, sharing culinary tips and inspiration.
 - Culinary Creatives: Home cooks, aspiring chefs, and culinary artists looking for a platform to showcase their creativity.
-- Families: Families who want to collect and manage their favorite recipes for shared meals and special occasions.
+- Families: Families who want to collect and manage their favourite recipes for shared meals and special occasions.
 - Healthy Lifestyle Enthusiasts: Individuals interested in maintaining a healthy lifestyle through diverse and nutritious recipes.
 Chef's Helper caters to a diverse audience of culinary enthusiasts, providing a hub for creativity, community, and culinary exploration.